-(1): Based on full time equivalent number of employees and contractors.

-(2): Based on Smurfit Kappa employees only (excluding contractors).

-(3): This data has been derived from the Hyperion Financial Management data system (HFM).
-Most of the countries in the American region have not yet registered the information on this indicator in HFM.
+- (1): Based on full time equivalent number of employees and contractors. - (2): Based on Smurfit Kappa employees only (excluding contractors). - (3): This data has been derived from the Hyperion Financial Management data system (HFM).
+Most of the countries in the American region have not yet registered the information for the countries of the countries of the American region have not yet registered the information for the countries of the Countries ofon this indicator in HFM.
 We aim to have this information about joiners and leavers for all countries included in near future.